-- 11.12 The general manager must keep a register containing, for each planning decision made at a meeting of the council or a council committee (including, but not limited to a committee of the council), the names of the councillors who supported the decision and the names of any councillors who opposed (or are taken to have opposed) the decision. - 11.13 For the purpose of maintaining the register, a division is taken to have been called whenever a motion for a planning decision is put at a meeting of the council or a council committee. - 11.14 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.15 Clauses 11.12-11.14 apply also to meetings that are closed to the public.
+- 11.8 The general manager must keep a register containing, for each planning decision made at a meeting of the council or a council committee (including, but not limited to a committee of the council), the names of the councillors who supported the decision and the names of any councillors who opposed (or are taken to have opposed) the decision. - 11.9 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.10 Clauses 11.8-11.10 apply also to meetings that are closed to the public.

-Note: Clauses 11.12-11.15 reflect section 375A of the Act.
+Note: Clauses 11.8-11.10 reflect section 375A of the Act.

-Note: The requirements of clause 11.12 may be satisfied by maintaining a register of the minutes of each planning decision.
+Note: The requirements of clause 11.8 may be satisfied by maintaining a register of the minutes of each planning decision.